juel-content/supreme-octo-spoon/Quickstart.md

 **macOS/Linux:**

-`brew uninstall mytool`
+`brew uninstall Tasty`

 **Windows (Chocolatey):**

-`choco uninstall mytool`
+`choco uninstall Tasty`

 * * * * *

 ## Next Steps

-You're ready to start using **MyTool**.
+You're ready to start using **Tasty**.

-This will download and install the latest version of MyTool.
+This will download and install the latest version of Tasty.

 See the User Guide for advanced commands, workflows, and configuration tips.